FAQs About Liability Coverages

 An Additional Insured is a person who has a connection to your equestrian activities and therefore wants coverage under your policy in the event they are sued due to your actions.

-For example, an owner of a facility where you are an independent instructor could be named.
+For example, an owner of a facility where you are an independent instructor could be named as an Additional Insured.
 If you are giving a lesson and a student or bystander is injured, they most likely will also name the owner of the facility in the lawsuit.
-By having the facility owner named on your policy, the policy will also provide them with a defense and pay claims up to the policy limits.
+By having the facility owner named as an Additional Insured on your policy, the policy will also provide them with a defense and pay claims up to the policy limits.

-The cost of naming an Additional Insured to your policy varies with the policy limits.
-For a policy with a $1 million occurrence limit, the charge is $20 per Additional Insured.
+The cost of naming an Additional Insured to your policy varies with the policy limits, typically ranging from $10-20 per Additional Insured.

 Please note, family members and employees cannot be named as Additional Insureds.